-With respect to retaining the statement, in Wal-Mart Stores, Inc., 339 NLRB 64 (2003), the Board held that a Jencks statement may not be retained after the close of the trial.
+With respect to retaining the statement, in Wal-Mart Stores, Inc., 339 NLRB 64 (2003), the Board held that a Jencks statement may not be retained after the close of the hearing.
 After the witness has testified, the exception to the general prohibition against using Board files under Section 102.118 of the Board's Rules no longer applies and the prohibition of the rule is restored.

-Nonetheless, the Board confirmed that a judge may, in his or her discretion, permit counsel to copy the statement and to retain it throughout the hearing "for any legitimate trial purpose."
-Id. at n.
-3. See also NLRB Casehandling Manual (Part 1), Sec.
-10394.9 (providing that, on request, the respondent may retain the copies throughout the trial for legitimate trial purposes, returning them at the close of the trial unless the statement has been made an exhibit).
+With respect to retaining a Jencks statement during the hearing, even after the witness has been cross-examined, the Board in Cadillac of Naperville, Inc., 368 NLRB No. 3 (2019) held that the judge did not abuse his discretion in denying the respondent employer's request to do so.
+The Board stated that the judge's ruling was "consistent with Board precedent and neither unreasonable nor an interference with the Respondent's case."
+In support, it quoted the Board's statement in Wal-mart Stores, above, that "the plain meaning of Sec.
+102.118(b) of the Board's Rules and Regulations limits the purpose of disclosure [of witness statements] to cross-examination."
+There may, however, be circumstances where a respondent may appropriately be allowed to retain a statement throughout the trial.
+See NLRB Casehandling Manual (Part 1), Sec.
+10394.9 (providing that, on request, the respondent may be permitted to retain the copies throughout the trial for legitimate trial purposes, returning them at the close of the trial unless the statement has been made an exhibit).